Deagon, Queensland: Amenities

 A Queensland Racing training facility, Deagon Racecourse, lies to the north of the suburb.
 Horse racing in Deagon ceased in 1941, but the racecourse remains a first rate training establishment.
 The Bligh government intended to make the racecourse the centre for all greyhound racing in Brisbane (replacing Albion Park Raceway) but this plan was cancelled in February 2012.

 The (Evergreen) Ching Chung Taoist Temple sits next to the Gateway Arterial Road.
 It was built at Deagon in 1991.
 There are three Halls which were built according to Taoist beliefs.
 The three halls are: The Hall of Three Purities, the Hall of Three Masters and the Hall of the Spiritual Garden.
 There is also a Memorial Hall of Ancestors.

 Sandgate Uniting Church is at 116 Board Street (27.3255°S 153.0589°E).

 Transport

 Deagon can be easily accessed via Sandgate Road and the Gateway Motorway.
 Deagon also has a railway line with three stations easily accessed by Deagon residents: North Boondall, Deagon, and Sandgate.
-Deagon also has a variety of bus services operated by Brisbane Transport and Hornibrook Bus Lines.
+Deagon also has a variety of bus services operated by Transport for Brisbane and Hornibrook Bus Lines.
 All public transport services in Deagon are operated under Translink Including school bus services operated by Thompson Bus Lines.